lkcampbell/brackets-ruler/README.md

 do not use the SourceCodePro font do not work correctly.
 If you find a bug with the ruler please make sure you can reproduce the bug while using the Default theme before you open an issue on it.

+When changing themes with the Themes extension, the ruler scroll does not update.
+Eventually, this will be addressed, but in the meantime, scroll the editor to realign the ruler.

 ### License
 MIT-licensed -- see `main.js` for details.